-- The level of priority to apply during water shortage conditions in surface water (SW) bodies, in descending level of importance is as follows: - ia) Priority SW-A activities: takes which have a zero net take, or for fire fighting - Priority SW-B activities: stock watering supplies, takes for animal welfare and sanitation (including shed wash down and milk cooling), takes for perishable food processing, takes associated with electricity generation, all permitted and s14(3)(b) RMA takes, and takes for domestic or municipal supply. - Priority SW-C activities all other takes allocated within the primary allocable flow as defined in Table 3-5. - iii) Priority SW-D activities: all other takes allocated water above the primary allocable flow as defined in Table 3-5 and temporary takes of short duration. - iv) Priority SW-E activities: takes for water harvesting. - The level of priority to apply during water shortage conditions in groundwater (GW) b) aguifers, in descending level of importance, is as follows: - Priority GW-A activities: will include groundwater takes allocated as discretionary i) activities - Priority GW-B activities: will include groundwater takes allocated as non complying ii) activities.
+- a) The level of priority to apply during water shortage conditions in surface water (SW) bodies, in descending level of importance is as follows: - i) Priority SW-A activities: takes which have a zero net take, or for fire fighting - ii) Priority SW-B activities: stock watering supplies, takes for animal welfare and sanitation (including shed wash down and milk cooling), takes for perishable food processing, takes associated with electricity generation, all permitted and s14(3)(b) RMA takes, and takes for domestic or municipal supply. - iii) Priority SW-C activities all other takes allocated within the primary allocable flow as defined in Table 3-5. - iv) Priority SW-D activities: all other takes allocated water above the primary allocable flow as defined in Table 3-5 and temporary takes of short duration. - v) Priority SW-E activities: takes for water harvesting. - b) The level of priority to apply during water shortage conditions in groundwater (GW) aquifers, in descending level of importance, is as follows: - Priority GW-A activities: will include groundwater takes allocated as discretionary activities. - ii) Priority GW-B activities: will include groundwater takes allocated as non complying activities.

-Phasing Out Exceedences of the Table 3-5 Allocable Flows Policy 19:
+Policy 19: Phasing Out Exceedences of the Table 3-5 Allocable Flows